Syntax753/fluffy-doodle/README.md

 # fluffy-doodle
-Prootype for a payment API
+Protoype for a payment API